ifilot/bytecradle-6502/docs/docs/hardware/memory-maps.md

 The upper half of the address space is split between banked and fixed ROM/RAM.
 The ranges `$8000–$9FFF` and `$A000–$BFFF` are bank-switched RAM and ROM windows, supporting 64 banks each.
-The final 16 KiB (`$C000–$FFFF`) is mapped to fixed ROM, permanently connected to banks 0 and 1, typically containing system firmware.
+The final 16 KiB (`$C000–$FFFF`) is mapped to fixed ROM, permanently connected to banks 0 and 1, containing critical system firmware.

 !!! warning
     The bank-switched ROM and RAM regions (`$A000–$BFFF` and